sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/11-angular/06-hello-angular-services/README.md

 # 06: Angular &mdash; Hello, *Angular services*!
 > Illustrates how to create and use *Angular services* by creating a `BroadcastService` event bus.
+Note that this is an intermediate step as the bus is created but no one uses it at this step.